The unique guitars, amplifiers, effect units, keyboards and studio equipment of Frank Zappa

 Legal

-Although numerous excellent books have been produced on the history of electric guitars and amplifiers, much of the gear that Frank Zappa used has received scant coverage.
+Although numerous excellent books have been produced on the history of electric guitars and amplifiers, much of the gear that FZ used has received scant coverage.
 As a musician, self-confessed equipment geek, and life-long Zappa fan, these were things I wanted to know more about.
-In the end the only solution was to write the book myself.
-Of course I wildly underestimated the amount of work involved, but even more wildly underestimated the amount of fun I’d have writing it.
-Whenever I needed motivation I could always imagine Frank looking over my shoulder, frowning, drinking coffee and smoking a lot of cigarettes (to paraphrase his end-note in the Frank Zappa Guitar Book))
+In the end, the only solution was to write the book myself.
+Of course I wildly underestimated the amount of work involved, but even more wildly underestimated the amount of fun I’d have in the process.
+As a direct result of this project I have made so many great new friends that, for me at any rate, writing has turned out be far from a lonely craft.
+Whenever I needed motivation during a long late-night writing session, I could always imagine FZ looking over my shoulder, frowning, drinking coffee, and smoking a lot of cigarettes (to paraphrase his end-note in the Frank Zappa Guitar Book).